 Plenary: Theater Grottesco performance

-Presented by Theater Grottesco, CONSIDER THIS is a 60-minute romp, masquerading as a lecture-demonstration, through the pre-history of American theater—from Greek tragedy to commedia dell'arte clown, buffoon, masks, and morre.
+Presented by Theater Grottesco, CONSIDER THIS is a 60-minute romp, masquerading as a lecture-demonstration, through the pre-history of American theatre—from Greek tragedy to commedia dell'arte clown, buffoon, masks, and more.

 Training Designers for Ensemble Collaborations

 12:30 p.m.
 PDT / 2:30 p.m.
 CDT / 3:30 p.m.
 EDT / 19:30 GMT